 The Allied forces had been pushing back the Germans.
 Americans were able to send in fresh troops, so Germany was outmatched and started to crumble.
 The outcome of the war seemed clear.
-Even though the U.S. could invade Germany, it would cost too much and everyone was tired of the war.
-And the Germans understood their weaknesses and knew they would not be able to prevent being conquered.
+Even though the US could have invaded Germany, it would cost too much and everyone was tired of the war.
+The Germans understood their weaknesses and knew they would not be able to win.

 One year later, President Woodrow Wilson proclaimed November 11 as Armistice Day.
 In 1926, it became a permanent legal holiday.
 Great Britain, France, Australia, and Canada also celebrate this day on or near this date: Canada has Remembrance Day, while Britain has Remembrance Sunday (the second Sunday of November).

-Today, Americans honor their heroes by holding parades, hoisting the U.S. flag outside their homes, getting together with families, and visiting deceased loved ones at cemeteries.
+Today, Americans honor their heroes by holding parades, hoisting the US flag outside their homes, getting together with families, and visiting deceased loved ones at cemeteries.
 Arlington National Cemetery holds an annual memorial service.

 Of the 16 million Americans who served during World War II, just under 500,000 were still alive as of 2018.

-- Two million veterans served during the Korean War.
+Two million veterans served during the Korean War.

 As of 2017, Alaska, Maine, and Montana were the states with the most veterans.